 The PJ Project has one simple aim, to help keep kids warm in winter!

-Over 156,600 kids are living in poverty in New Zealand.
-This means 1 in 8 children go without the basics, including food, shelter and warmth with officials warning this number will only climb.
+Over 156,600 kids are living in severe poverty in New Zealand, with over 200,000 more living with food insecurity.
+This means 1 in 3 children go without the basics, including food, shelter and warmth, with officials warning this number will only climb.

 Being cold can have a detrimental effect on health, school attendance and overall wellbeing, so The PJ Project is one way we can collectively make a difference for kids in need.